isaacl/il-userscripts/README.md

 This repo is a collection of userscripts I've written for myself and others.

-You can install from directly or via [GreasyFork Page](https://greasyfork.org/en/users/6107-isaacl)
+You can install directly or via my [GreasyFork Page](https://greasyfork.org/en/users/6107-isaacl)